Azure-Samples/dab-entraid-auth/README.md

 ![Save and continue after adding a scope](./_assets/07-add-scope-save-continue.png)

 Create a scope named `Endpoints.Access`.
-Allow Admins and/or User to consent depending on the security level you want to set.
+Allow Admins and/or Users to consent depending on the security level you want to set.

 Get the "Scope ID" as it will be needed later:

 ![Scope ID](./_assets/08-scope-id.png)

-Now select "Manifest" item from the left menu, and update the provided JSON so that the version 2 of access token are used.
-Find the `requestedAccessTokenVersion` in the `api` object and, if not already present, or set to `2` add it or update so that it will look like the following:
+Now select the "Manifest" item from the left menu, and update the provided JSON so that version 2 of the access token is used.
+Find the `requestedAccessTokenVersion` in the `api` object and, if not already present or set to `2`, add or update it so that it looks like the following:

 ```json
 "requestedAccessTokenVersion": 2,